Odravison/LearningRuby/README.md

 # LearningRuby
-A little project to pratice ruby
+A little project to practice ruby